magnusrygh/rh64jenkins/README.md

-Provisioning jenkins on RH linux.
-Some bad stuff in provision.sh On the good side, this sets up latst Jenkins
+Provisioning jenkins on RH linux. copy the generated admin password from jenkins.log on remote Open localhost:5858
-Run: java -jar /usr/lib/jenkins/jenkins.war &
-copy the generated admin password
-Open localhost:5858